 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-It is worth noting that the 555/6/7 provide the main “regular” bus link between Heathrow Central and Terminal 4 on the perimeter, although the importance of this role is now dimished as the Heathrow Express provides a faster (and equally free) link between the two.
+It is worth noting that the 555/6/7 provide the main (indeed now only) “regular” bus link between Heathrow Central and Terminal 4 on the perimeter, although the importance of this role is now dimished as the Heathrow Express provides a faster (and equally free) link between the two.
 Previously there was only the option of using the Piccadilly Line, and that would have meant changing at Hatton Cross in one direction.

 In 1998 the 557 was extended from 0900 to 1700 to Addlestone, making it somewhat longer than the others, and a short-lived peak hours extension of the 555/556 from Walton via Rydens Road and Cottimore Lane was taken off.

 The inevitable 1999 timetable change was primarily to improve reliability, with extra buses added to the schedule and more running time allowed where needed.
 That is one bad feature of the routes, that there are no bus priorities anywhere on the routes, aside from a bus-only turn into Sunbury Tesco and a recently introduced bus slip at Heathrow North.
 The morning peak on Mondays to Fridays is particularly bad, with the running time being increased by around 20 minutes to cope with the extra congestion.
 At this time also a fleet of new low floor Darts in a blue livery was introduced, being some of the first low floor buses for London United.

-Very little has occurred between then and the transfer of the routes to TGM in June 2003.
+Very little occurred between then and the transfer of the routes to TGM in June 2003.
 The following map summarises the routeings described above.

 Photo Gallery | Bus route list | Operational details | Service changes | Operators & Garages